microsoft/CodeXGLUE/README.md

 5. Code translation (CodeTrans).
 A model is tasked with translating the code in one programming language to the code in another one.
 A dataset between Java and C# is newly created.

-6. Code search (CodeSearchNet, AdvTest; StacQC, WebQueryTest). ).
+6. Code search (CodeSearchNet, AdvTest; StaQC, WebQueryTest). ).
 A model is given the task of  measuring  semantic similarity between text and code.
 In the retrieval scenario, a test set is newly created where function names and variables in test sets are replaced to test the generalization ability of a model.
 In text-code classification scenario, a test set where natural language queries come from Bing query log is created to test on real user queries.

 7. Code refinement (Bugs2Fix).
 A model is tasked with trying to automatically refine the code, which could be buggy or complex.
 An existing dataset is included.